RadeonOpenCompute/ROCm_Documentation/ROCm_System_Managment/ROCm-System-Managment.rst

 Device 4      4                 GPU-363688c172386d70
 ======== ==================== ==========================

-To use devices 0 and 2 from above ROCm platform and to enumerate them in that order, one can employ ROCR_VISIBLE_DEVICES in the following ways:
+To use devices 0 and 2 from the above-mentioned ROCm platform and to enumerate them in that order, one can employ ROCR_VISIBLE_DEVICES in the following ways:

-    ROCR_VISIBLE_DEVICES=0,2
+    * ROCR_VISIBLE_DEVICES=0,2

-    ROCR_VISIBLE_DEVICES=0,GPU-367458c172345d70
+    * ROCR_VISIBLE_DEVICES=0,GPU-367458c172345d70

-    ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,2
+    * ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,2

-    ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,GPU-363688c172386d70
+    * ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,GPU-363688c172386d70

-This can used by cooperative applications to effectively allocate GPU/GCDs among themselves.
+Cooperative applications can use this to effectively allocate GPU/GCDs among themselves.